• HOME

 Hikari Yoshitane

-How does the circadian clock autonomously oscillate with a period of about 24 hours?
-While the canonical TTFL model shown below is an essential component of the clock that regulates expression of downstream circadian genes, we believe that the critical timekeeping aspect of the clock is maintained by protein dynamics, where protein modifications and protein conformational changes regulate protein-protein interactions in an oscillatory manner.
-Thus, TTFL is required for clock read-out and is akin to the hands of the clock, while protein dynamics may be more similar to the quartz timekeeper in the clock.
+How does the circadian clock autonomously oscillate with a period of 24 hours?
+While the canonical TTFL is an important component of the clock that regulates circadian expression of downstream genes, we believe that the time-counting mechanism of the clock is regulated by protein dynamics, which includes protein-protein interactions, post-translational modifications and conformational changes of clock proteins.
+Thus, TTFL is required for clock read-out and is akin to the hands of the clock, while protein dynamics may be more similar to the quartz timer in the clock.
 Currently we are studying TTFL-independent protein-based clock components to identify the quartz timing mechanism.

 Disruption of the circadian clock causes dysregulation of gene expression rhythms.
 This leads to functional declines including aging-associated declines, which we refer to as “clock aging”.
 We are studying the molecular mechanisms of how aging disrupts the functional rhythms of the circadian clock and how clock perturbations cause aging-associated symptoms.